-Samuel Betances, who holds a doctorate from Harvard University, spent 23 years as a Professor of Sociology at Northeastern Illinois University.
+Samuel Betances, who earned a doctorate in Educational Leadership & Administration from Harvard University in 1973, spent approximately 25 years as a Professor of Sociology at Northeastern Illinois University.
 Describing himself as “a biracial, bicultural, and bilingual citizen of the world,” Betances today is best known as a professional diversity trainer who got his start in that field under former Chicago Mayor Richard Daley.
 He says that Daley tasked him with “building bridges of understanding and tearing down walls of separation” among people of various racial and ethnic backgrounds in “the construction business.”

 In 1990 Betances co-founded Souder, Betances & Associates (SBA), a diversity consultancy whose training sessions “challenge members of organizations to reduce and eliminate prejudice and all forms of discrimination in the workplace.”
 “When uniqueness is respected in people,” says SBA, “morale and productivity improve.”

-Betances’ USDA training session grew directly out of a policy put in place by USDA Secretary Tom Vilsack, who in April 2009 issued a memo to all agency employees announcing “a new era of civil rights” and “cultural transformation,” and instructed the Office of the Assistant Secretary for Civil Rights “to lead a comprehensive program to improve USDA’s record on civil rights and move us into a new era as a model employer and premier service provider.”
+In April 2009, Tom Vilsack, Secretary of the U.S. Department of Agriculture (USDA), issued a memo to all agency employees announcing “a new era of civil rights” and “cultural transformation,” and instructing the Office of the Assistant Secretary for Civil Rights “to lead a comprehensive program to improve USDA’s record on civil rights and move us into a new era as a model employer and premier service provider.”
 As a consequence of that directive, USDA employees underwent sensitivity training on at least 16 separate occasions in 2012 alone, in an effort to boost their “emotional intelligence.”

-But the specifics of this program were supposed to have been kept secret from the public, as evidenced by an October 10, 2011 email exchange in which USDA training administrator Vincent Loran promised Betances that video footage of his training session “will not be used for or show [sic] in any way shape or form.”
+The specifics of what Betances taught in his training sessions were supposed to have been kept secret from the public, as evidenced by an October 10, 2011 email exchange in which USDA training administrator Vincent Loran promised Betances that video footage of his training session “will not be used for or show [sic] in any way shape or form.”
 In one notable correspondence, Loran expressed his love for Betances and addressed him as “father.”